 Students are classified for tuition purposes under one of the following resident classifications:

-- Non-resident (includes out-of-state and F-1 nonimmigrant students)
+Out of State Resident (includes Non-resident and F-1 nonimmigrant students)

 Residency regulations are published in their entirety under Official Residency Guidelines of our college catalog.

 Resident status will be assigned under the following conditions:

 Dependent students who have lived in Arizona for less than a year, but reside with their parents or legal guardians who have established domicile in Arizona for one year and claim the student as an exemption for state and federal tax purposes;

 Financially independent students who have resided in Arizona for at least 12 months prior to the start of the semester in which they are enrolling and have established Arizona as their permanent domicile;

 Students who have transferred to Arizona by their employer for employment purposes;

 Students or spouses who are members of the armed forces of the United States, stationed in Arizona pursuant to military orders;

 Students who are members of Native American tribes whose reservation lands lie in Arizona and extend into another state and who are residents of that reservation.